citahub/cita/docs/docs/en/system_management/node.md

 The return value is the list of current consensus nodes address.

-Now we need to upgrade the new node to a consensus node by constructing a transaction.
+Now we need to upgrade the new ordinary node to a consensus node by constructing transactions.
 In the demo, the public key address of the new node is `59a316df602568957f47973332f1f85ae1e2e75e`.

-#### Construct and send transaction
+#### Construct and send transactions

 The standard of calling contract follows [ABI](https://solidity.readthedocs.io/en/develop/abi-spec.html), we privide a transaction tool `make_tx.py`：